Cathy272272272/Comparision-among-serial-pthread-and-OpenMP-via-Julia-Set/README.md

 Julia sets: https://en.wikipedia.org/wiki/Julia_set.

 We utilize Julia sets to compare thr performance of serial, pthread and OpenMP.
-We can compare the performance of pthread and OpenMP by ploting a graph with respect to running time and number of threads.
+We can compare the performance of pthread and OpenMP by ploting a graph with respect to running time and number of threads(See Julia Set Comparision.pdf).